chadmcrowell/killercoda-scenarios/cka/create-gateway-and-route/step4.md

 Create a new `HTTPRoute` named `web-route` that will direct HTTP traffic to the underlying `web` service created in the previous step.
 Use path-based routing, and ensure all traffic to the domain handled by `my-gateway` is routed to the web service (setting the path to the root of the domain).

+> NOTE: Killercoda will not allow ingress resources, so you will not see any hostnames or IP information for the Gateway.
+This is expected.

 <br>
 <details><summary>Solution</summary>